osvajac0/akemito/README.md

 ## How It Works

 1. Akemito monitors your mouse cursor position
-2. When the cursor remains still for the specified time '1 second', it prepares to save the position
+2. When the cursor remains still for the specified time `1 second`, it prepares to save the position
 3. Once the cursor moves after being still, the position is saved
-4. Press 'Alt+Z' at any time to restore the cursor to the saved position
+4. Press `Alt+Z` at any time to restore the cursor to the saved position

 ## Troubleshooting